 • Good balance, quick reaction, and physical strength

-• Skills to work in teams (after all, scaffold erection is teamwork)
+• Skills to work in teams (after all, scaffold construction is teamwork)

 • Ability to follow instructions strictly